-We embrace diversity that means acceptance, respect and understanding that each individual is unique.
-It is about taking account of the differences between people and groups of people and placing a positive value on those differences.
+We embrace diversity and accept, respect and value that each individual is unique.
+For us, embracing diversity means taking into account the differences between people and groups of people and placing a positive value on those differences.

 We advance an inclusive and equal working culture and empower our people to be active members in our organization.
 Everyone has the freedom of expression.
 Active participation at different levels of the organization and respecting every employee’s right of participation are parts of our working culture.

 In 2017, Nokian Tyres Sustainability Workgroup members conducted a human rights assessment.
 The assessment covered 32 internationally recognized human rights, included in the Bill of Human Rights.
 The following document, Relationship between businesses and human rights published by the UN Guiding Principles Reporting Framework, was used as support and normative through the assessment.